Ish Smith

-Ishmael Larry Smith (born July 5, 1988) is an American former professional basketball player who is a professional scout for the Washington Wizards of the National Basketball Association (NBA).
+Ishmael Larry “Ish” Smith (born July 5, 1988) is an American former professional basketball player who is a professional scout for the Washington Wizards of the National Basketball Association (NBA).
 He played college basketball for the Wake Forest Demon Deacons.
 Smith holds the record of playing for the most NBA franchises, at 13.
 He won an NBA championship with the Denver Nuggets in 2023.

 High school career

 Smith attended Central Cabarrus High School playing under Scott Brewer.
 He averaged 24.8 points and 9.8 assists per game as a senior and led Central Cabarrus to a 28–0 record and a MECA–6 Conference regular season and tournament title, which earned him the Meca–6 Conference Player of the Year in 2006, all-conference honors and being named Piedmont Player of the Year by The Charlotte Observers (he also earned the last two accolades as a junior).

 When he graduated, he was ranked as the No. 28 point guard in the country according to Rivals.com while being rated by Scout.com as the No. 1 point guard and the No. 2 prospect nationally.